Back to top

 • Other risk factors for vascular dementia include older age, obesity and insulin resistance.

-• Maintaining a healthy lifestyle, diet and weight can reduce your risk of developing vascular disease and, in turn, vascular dementia.
+• Maintaining a healthy lifestyle, diet and weight can reduce your risk of developing vascular dementia.

 Remember, only a medical practitioner such as a doctor or specialist can diagnose dementia.
 If an official diagnosis has been made, there is a lot of support available to help you and your loved ones manage.
 A good place to start is by visiting Dementia Australia’s website or by calling the National Dementia Helpline on 1800 100 500.
 They offer support, information, education and counselling.